ava-labs/hypersdk/docs/tutorials/morpheusvm/4_deploying_vm.md

 ## CLI Setup

 We want to store the private key of our (test!) account and the RPC endpoint.
-We first store the private key:
+We first store the RPC endpoint:

 ```bash
 ./hypersdk-cli endpoint set --endpoint=http://localhost:9650/ext/bc/tutorial/